-An elision is the overlapping of two phrases that function as the ending of one phrase and the simultaneous beginning of the next.
+A phrase elision is the overlapping of two phrases where the ending of one phrase and the simultaneous beginning of the next.
 I tend to show phrase elision with two arcs that overlap like this:

 Elision of phrases

-Phrase elision can either happen within a formal section or it may coincide with a formal elision.
+Phrase elision can either happen somewhere in the middle of a formal section or it may coincide with a formal elision.
 If there is an elision at the formal level, then there is also an elision at the phrase level.

 - Overlapping Singers:

 - Between two phrases within a formal section:

 - Elision at the end of the form proper that overlaps with the piece's suffix or coda:

 - Chopin, Etude in A minor, Op.
 10, No. 2 The exact moment of the elision is 1:08.
 Listen for the change of direction in the melody at that point from descending to ascending.

 - Chopin, Etude in A minor, Op.
 25, No. 11 The exact moment of the elision is 3:12.
 Listen for the descending chromatic melody and the tonic pedal that coincide with the start of the elision.